Pragmatic Language IEP Goals: 50 Measurable Examples for Speech Therapy + Social Communication

 Who teaches pragmatic language skills?

 Pragmatic language skills can be taught by various professionals, depending on the setting and individual needs of the student.
-Here are some key professionals who may be involved in teaching pragmatic language skills:

 - Speech-Language Pathologists (SLPs): SLPs are highly trained professionals who specialize in assessing and treating communication disorders, including pragmatic language difficulties.
 They often play a central role in teaching pragmatic language skills through individual or group therapy sessions.
 SLPs use evidence-based strategies and interventions to address specific pragmatic language deficits and help students develop effective communication and social interaction skills.